 Remember to be social on social media.
 That means actively responding to comments, and sharing other people’s content if you think your followers will enjoy it.
 Here are specific tips for each network based on my experience.

-4-5 posts/updates per day, links shared along with a photo get better engagement.
+4-5 posts or updates per day, links shared along with a few photos will get better engagement.
 One hashtag only, or none.
 Schedule new blog posts to share 3-4 times each spread out through the month.
 Occasionally mention relevant companies/countries where appropriate, they may re-tweet it.
 Buffer Pro is my scheduling & tracking app of choice.
 Follow Me On Twitter!

 I’ve found cutting back to posting every other day is increasing my engagement per photo.
 Tag the location so others nearby can find your shots.
-I like using 2-3 hashtags in the caption, with another 20-25 targeted hashtags in the first comment is good, including the country or city where it was taken.
-Longer descriptions work well on Instagram.
+I like using 2-3 hashtags in the caption, with another 20-25 targeted hashtags in the first comment.
+Longer descriptions seem to work well on Instagram.
 Ask a question at the end to encourage engagement.
 For faster browsing & commenting on Instagram, I use Iconosquare from my laptop.
 Follow Me On Instagram!

 There are other important social media platforms like Pinterest, YouTube, and SnapChat.
 However I’m still learning how to best utilize them, and don’t feel qualified to comment just yet.
 Which just goes to show you that becoming a professional travel blogger is a never-ending learning process.

 5: Major Press Features